• Skip to primary navigation

 At home, I always have some in my fridge because we love it as a spread on toasted bread with a drizzle of honey or maple syrup on top—just delicious—or as a creamy dollop for fruit salads, Italian doughnuts, waffles, or pancakes.

-Teff flour is a wonderful whole grain product that is also gluten-free and has naturally a slight sweet flavor.
+Teff flour is a wonderful whole-grain product that is also gluten-free and naturally has a slightly sweet flavor.

-It's a great gluten-free alternative for baking goods.
-For this ricotta pie recipe, I use a mix of this ancient grain with gluten-free all-purpose flour to create the perfect blend for a tasty bite-worthy pie crust.
+For this ricotta pie recipe, I combine this ancient grain with gluten-free all-purpose flour, one of the best gluten-free flour mixes for getting the perfect pie crust.

 Baking with rum